vinaydhegde/testdriven-site/src/_posts/blog/2018-02-19-building-a-concurrent-web-scraper-with-python-and-selenium.md

     print(f'Elapsed run time: {elapsed_time} seconds')
 ```

-Let's start with the main-conditon block.
+Let's start with the main-condition block.
 After setting a few variables, the browser is initialized via `get_driver()` from *scrapers/scraper.py*.

 ```python
 if __name__ == '__main__':